How to Negotiate and Lower Your Medical Bills in 2026

 2. Present your case

 “I’ve reviewed my itemized bill and I want to resolve this balance, but the total is beyond what I can afford.
-I’ve researched the Medicare rate for these services, which comes to approximately $[Medicare amount].
-I’d like to offer $[your amount] to settle this account today.”
+If I pay in full today, what discount can you offer?
+I’d also like to know if there’s a hardship reduction available.”

 3. If they push back